 new information will be in RED

 Finally, at the beginning of 1972, Gentle Giant dropped its previous piecemeal approach and jumped headlong into extensive European touring.
 For the first couple months of the year, they supported Jethro Tull on that band's tour of the continent.
 This was their first lengthy organized tour experience and could be considered their first "big break".
 It was a grueling tour, with very few nights off built in.
 The two bands got along quite well but Ian Anderson of Tull claims that Giant frequently argued bitterly among themselves after the concerts.
 Supposedly, Anderson was invited occasionally to sit in with Giant on stage, but always declined, modestly claiming to not be a good enough musician for the job.
 It's believed that, generally, Giant kept the same setlist they had been using in the latter half of 1971.
-It is rumored that they did play live, at least briefly, all the songs from THREE FRIENDS, with some quickly determined to be ineffective on stage and dropped.
+It is rumored that they did play live, at least briefly, all the songs from the not-yet-released THREE FRIENDS album, with some quickly determined to be ineffective on stage and dropped.
 However, Malcolm stated many years later that he has no memory of ever playing the title song, Three Friends, live on stage.